 Interested applicants can apply by going to the Electronic Residency Application Service (ERAS) to fill out an application.
 We also participate in NRMP's Vascular Neurology Match.
-The deadline to apply is February 1st.
-We will post our planned interview dates on this site once they have been determined.
+The deadline to register for NRMP is February 1st.

 Applicants must be graduates of a Medical Board of California-approved medical school in the United States or Canada.